An Unsupervised Reconstruction Method For Low-Dose CT Using Deep Generative Regularization Prior: Experiments

 \subsection{Experiment Settings}

+SkipNet \cite{SkipNet} is selected as denoiser neural network architecture.
+In the experiment architecture, the number of channels along scales are $[32, 64, 128, 256, 512]$ during downscaling and $[512, 256, 128, 64, 32]$ during the upscaling.
+The total number of parameters is around two million in this setting and there are a sufficient amount of parameters to overfit a single image.
+The parameters of the network are randomly initialized at the beginning of the reconstruction.

 For the proposed DGR reconstruction, the number of iteration is selected as $4000$ and Adam optimizer \cite{Adam} is used.
-During the optimization process, the input of DNN is regularized with a zero-mean Gaussian noise.
-Its variance is a hyperparameter and affects the performance of the method.
+At the beginning of the iterations, a random Gaussian noise is created and used as the initial input of the network.
+During the optimization process, the initial input noise is perturbed with a zero-mean Gaussian noise whose power is significantly lower than the initial input noise.
+By this method, the input of the network is slightly modified at every iteration.
+The variance of the perturbation noise is a hyperparameter and affects the performance of the method.
 During the experiments, it is selected as $0.01$.

 Our method is compared with FBP \cite{fbp-computed-tomography}, SART \cite{sart1984}, and SART+TV \cite{rof92} methods.
-For the experiments, the hyperparameters of these methods are determined empirically.
-For SART, iteration number is selected as $40$ and the relaxation coefficient is selected as $0.15$.
+For the experiments, the hyperparameters of these methods are determined empirically via selecting the values which maximize SSIM metric.
+For SART, the iteration number is selected as $40$ and the relaxation coefficient is selected as $0.15$.
 For SART+TV, TV weight is selected as $0.9$.